 - Get a proper bike fit

-So you’ve entered the event, bought a brand new bike (maybe carbon fibre) and you’re out training.
+So you’ve entered the event, bought a brand new bike (maybe carbon fiber) and you’re out training.
 Great stuff, the only thing missing is a professional bike fit.
 Bike fits range from £75 to £150 but I cannot underestimate the importance and value of this.
-Cycling is a low impact sport that’s great for building leg muscle, losing weight and bettering your fitness, however, without a proper fit you expose yourself to the possibility of injury.
-I myself was a victim to this and after training for a couple of months noticed pain in my inner right knee.
+Cycling is a low-impact sport that’s great for building leg muscle, losing weight, and bettering your fitness, however, without a proper fit you expose yourself to the possibility of injury.
+I myself was a victim of this and after training for a couple of months noticed pain in my inner right knee.
 To cut a long story short, the seat was 1cm too far forward.
 It sounds too small to be significant, however, when repeating the same poor motion for 2 hours it’s very easy for problems to form.
-Injuries can occur in the knees, hip, lower back and shoulders if the bike isn’t fitted correctly.
+Injuries can occur in the knees, hip, lower back, and shoulders if the bike isn’t fitted correctly.